TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.14.7
+- Reworked the small menu code to allow for more flexibility in the future
+- Reworked the tooltip to have clickable options for reset, toggle visibility, and apply globally as an alternative to keyboard shortcuts
+- Added a "Tab Preview" option when editing tab widgets
+- Added "Item List In Menu", allowing you to access item shortcuts from a menu
+- Changed the craft shortcut so that it opens the in game recipe menu so that you can easily use the supercraft feature
+- Fixed a bug with tab widgets not loading correctly when switching from an older version
+- Fixed a bug where different gui scales will not have the small menu in the correct position
+- Fixed a bug where widgets will always load with the globally applied location even if changed after the fact
+    - Resetting a gui will now reset to the global position
+- Fixed a bug related to moving other gui elements that do not have snap to align

 ### 0.14.6
 - Added a small menu to quickly toggle on and off different GUI Tab Widgets as well as change some settings
     - By default hidden widgets are not shown when editing